alfredasare/my-portfolio/src/markdown-pages/react-with-parcel.md

 - **App.jsx** : This is the main component that houses other components. this will basically be imported into the index.js files and rendered to our placeholder div in our index.html file
 - **App.css** : Contains styles of the App.jsx files.

 I'm going to put in some random content into some of these files, but I won't go too much into detail since this is not a React tutorial.
-You can however learn  more about <a href="https://reactjs.org/" target="_blank">React</a> on their official website.
+You can however learn  more about <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> on their official website.

 <br />